Analyzing Email Services Abused for Business Email Compromise

 We also noticed BEC actors registering domain names with telecommunications industry-related keywords such as “5g”, “4g”, “mobile”, “network”, and “wireless”.
 They occasionally include names of service providers such as “Verizon” and “T-Mobile.”
 It’s also common to see dashes in domain names to increase the diversity of choices while registering:

 When we tracked “TELE-COMM” naming BEC domains’ email infrastructure (observed from the domain name system mail exchanger or DNS MX records), we checked several commercial email services such as Google Workspace (aspmx.l.google.com) and Titan[.]email.
-These commercial email services provide advanced features like email tracking, scheduled sending, and follow-up reminders, and it is highly likely that BEC operators also optimise their operations’ flow in leveraging these services.
+These commercial email services provide advanced features like email tracking, scheduled sending, and follow-up reminders, and it is highly likely that BEC operators also optimize their operations’ flow in leveraging these services.

 Below is an example of a BEC email initiating a conversation, wherein spaces are inserted in between words in the subject line.
 The word “INVOICE” is replaced with “I NVOICE” to evade anti-scam email solutions that rely on keywords or regular expressions.
 Similar tricks have been observed in sextortion and phishing email schemes.